-However, understanding the distinctions between these two very different types of loans can be critical if you’re about to borrow money via a mortgage, auto loan, personal loan, or any other type of loan.
+However, understanding the distinctions between these two loans is critical if you’re about to take out a mortgage, auto loan, personal loan, or any other type of loan.

 What is a Non-Recourse Loan?

 The difference between recourse and non-recourse loans boils down to what assets your lender can potentially seize if you are unable to repay your loan.